JITESH1101/RISC-V-SoC-Tapeout---WEEK-1/Day1/README.md

 Learnt about simulators, designs, and testbenches, ran the  first Verilog simulation with iverilog and visualized waveforms, analyzed the 2-to-1 mux code and explored Yosys and learned why gate libraries have various flavors.

+Note: The tools used are the latest version of this date , the synthesis or the netlist visual respresentation might vary based on the version being used.